 Where to Eat

-• Osteria Perricci — a beloved family-run trattoria serving authentic Puglian cuisine.
+• Osteria Perricci, a beloved family-run trattoria serving authentic Puglian cuisine.
 The orecchiette, the burrata, and the fresh seafood are all extraordinary.
-Cash only, arrive without a reservation and expect to wait.
+Cash only.

-• La Locanda di San Martino — romantic Mediterranean dining in a beautiful setting, excellent wine list.
-The most polished dinner option in Monopoli.
+• La Locanda di San Martino, romantic Mediterranean dining in a beautiful setting, excellent wine list.

-• Il Guazzetto — a cozy local restaurant near the harbor specializing in the freshest daily-caught seafood.
-Unpretentious, excellent, entirely local.
+• Il Guazzetto, a cozy local restaurant near the harbor specializing in the freshest daily-caught seafood.

 Insider Tips

-• Stroll the old town's narrow streets at evening — the best photography in Monopoli happens after 6pm when the low light turns the whitewashed alleys golden and the locals come out for the passeggiata.
-The hidden courtyards and flowering balconies are the photographic reward for getting away from the harbor promenade.
+• Stroll the old town's narrow streets at evening, the best photography in Monopoli happens after 6pm when the low light turns the whitewashed alleys golden and the locals come out for the passeggiata.

-• Try focaccia barese — Puglia's thick, olive-oil-drenched focaccia is one of the great pleasures of the region and available from local bakeries from early morning.
+• Try focaccia barese, Puglia's thick, olive-oil-drenched focaccia available from local bakeries from early morning.
 Buy a piece warm for breakfast.

-• Swim at Cala Porta Vecchia — the town beach at the base of the old town walls, a small rocky cove where locals swim all summer.
-Less dramatic than Lama Monachile but more local and more relaxed.
+• Swim at Cala Porta Vecchia, the town beach at the base of the old town walls, a small rocky cove where locals swim all summer.

 Combine With Polignano a Mare (15 min north) Ostuni White City (30 min) Alberobello trulli (35 min)